strachowski/Swift-cfenv/README.md

 The latest version of Swift-cfenv works with the `3.0.2` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#snapshots).

 ## Configuration
 The latest version of Swift-cfenv relies on the [Configuration](https://github.com/IBM-Swift/Configuration) package to load and merge configuration data from multiple sources, such as environment variables or JSON files.
 In previous versions of Swift-cfenv, the library was responsible for accessing the environment variables directly.
-Moving forward, Swift-cfenv will simply depend on the configuration data loaded into a ConfigurationManager instance.
-For further details on the Configuration package, see the [README](https://github.com/IBM-Swift/Configuration) file.
+Moving forward, newer versions of Swift-cfenv will continue to depend on the configuration data loaded into a `ConfigurationManager` instance.
+For further details on the Configuration package, see its [README](https://github.com/IBM-Swift/Configuration) file.

 ## Usage
 To leverage the Swift-cfenv package in your Swift application, you should specify a dependency for it in your `Package.swift` file: